MRingive/thejourneyof/_posts/2021-12-07-financial-freedom-update-november-2021.markdown

 However, I did not have any bigger purchases or expenses so at a glance this looks a lot like a baseline.
 A month with any substantial purchases or expenses will be worse than this.
 But then again, looking over the transactions I can find more than 9% that are not usual expenses or strictly needed.
 Those 9% won't been in the December report, but something else will likely replace it.

 When I first looked at my November expenses I accepted almost everything.[^fn-soft-on-myself] But I was cautious---it seemed like I had spent this month at home without any real expenses.
 But when I look closer I do find spending here and there.
 So after more careful reflection I'm actually more optimistic than I was at first.
-Even when saving 63% of my income I have room to breathe---I just have to look a bit more carefully to find it.
-Which I'm clearly not used.
+Even when saving 63% of my income I have room to breathe---I just have to look closer to find it.
+Which I'm clearly not used to.
 I'm more used to buying without a second though.

 [^fn-soft-on-myself]: Probably a sign I'm a bit soft on myself.
 But hey, it's early days and I seem to be doing alright.
 I'll work on it though.

 Much of this is speculation.
 It does seem possible to keep a high savings rate and still have room for unnecessary expenses.
 But only time can tell how I will fare.
+So let's get back to this past month.

 Below is a breakdown of my expenses for November 2021.